By Joan Stewart

 You can host a Facebook Live event talking about your interview with a major magazine.
 Include the publicity hit in your LinkedIn bio.
 Tweet it.
 Is there a photo of you in the TV studio that you can share on Instagram?

-Take them to book signings, book fairs, and conventions and seminars where you have a vendor table.
+Frame newspaper and magazine articles about you and display them at author events.
+Take them to book signings, book fairs, conventions, and seminars where you have a vendor table.

-11. When you’ve done a radio interview, ask if the host knows of other radio shows that might be interested in having you as a guest.
+For example, when you’ve done a radio or podcast interview, ask if the host knows of other shows that might be interested in having you as a guest.
+Many hosts travel in the same circles and would be happy to refer you to a colleague who needs a great guest.

 These are just a few examples of how to think beyond your original publicity hit.
 How do you promote your publicity?
 Share in the comments below.